toonshi/mshamba/README.md

 # Install Frontend Dependencies
 npm install --save-dev vite @types/node

+Run the embed_icrc1_wasm.sh script after making it into an executable using chmod ....
 # Deploys your canisters to the replica and generates your candid interface
 dfx deploy
 ```